 To create an environment that helps optimize performance, the ratio of package cache lookups to package cache inserts must be 100:1.
-Modify the value of PCKCACHESZ to reach this ratio.
+Modify the PCKCACHESZ parameter to reach this ratio.

-It is recommended that you set the NUM_IOCLEANERS parameter value to the following:
+It is recommended that the NUM IOCLEANERS parameter value is set to:

+'''

 num_iocleaners = 4 + number of containers that constitute the tablespaces

-For example, if the table data tablespace consists of six containers on various disk drives, and another six containers are available for index data on various disk drives, you must set NUM_IOCLEANERS to the following:

 '''

+For example, if the data tablespace consists of six containers on various disk drives, the NUM IOCLEANERS parameter value must be set to:

+'''

-num_iocleaners = 4 + 6 + 6 = 16
+num_iocleaners = 4 + 6 = 10

 '''